daemon251/Ultrakill-WeaponVariantBinds/README.md

 # WARNING

-Updated for ULTRA_REVAMP.
+Updated for FRAUD.
 As of writing, you *must* have HideManagerGameObject set to true in BepInEx.cfg.

 Raise an issue on the github project or contact me at discord preferably through the New Blood discord ultrakill-modding channel at: daemon8363